 - This pattern is worked in continuous rounds (unless stated otherwise).
 Do not join at the end of the row, unless indicated.
 A stitch marker is used to keep track of the beginning of the round.

 - For a cleaner SCDEC, do your SCDEC under the front loops only of each stitch rather than under both loops.
 This is often referred to as an invisible decrease.
+(Find my tutorial on how to do the invisible decrease HERE)

 Check out the Step-By-Step Video Tutorial for this Crochet Doll Free Pattern Below: